State-dependent Fractional Point Processes: Introduction

 For example, if $\nu_k$ decreases with $k$, the memory function tends to be constant and to give the same weight to the whole time span $[0,t]$.
 We notice that state-depending fractionality was considered in different contexts by \citet{Fedotov}.

-For $\nu_k= \nu$, for all $k$, the system \eqref{aao} coincides with the one governing the classical fractional Poisson process considered by \citet{Beghin}, where the fractional derivative is meant in the Dzherbashyan--Caputo sense as in this case.
+For $\nu_k= \nu$, for all $k$, the system \eqref{aao} coincides with the one governing the classical fractional Poisson process considered for example by \citet{Beghin}, where the fractional derivative is meant in the Dzhrbashyan--Caputo sense as in this case.
 Of course, if $\nu_k = 1$, for all $k$, we retrieve the governing equation for the homogeneous Poisson process.
-A quite different approach to the fractional Poisson process was developed in \citet{Laskin}, where the fractional derivative appearing in the equations governing the state probabilities coincides with the Riemann--Liouville derivative.
+Some papers devoted to various forms of fractional Poisson processes have appeared in the last decades.
+In \citet{hil} the authors introduced for the first time the Mittag-Leffler waiting-time density in the theory of continuous-time random walks.
+The time-fractional Poisson process was then explicitly considered by \citet{rep}.
+Starting from this paper, different approaches to fractional Poisson processes were considered.
+In \citet{viet}, for example, the authors considered renewal processes with Mittag-Leffler distributed intertimes.
+A slightly different approach to the fractional Poisson process was developed in \citet{Laskin}, where the fractional derivative appearing in the equations governing the state probabilities coincides with the Riemann--Liouville derivative.
+More recently \citet{Beghin} and \citet{vel} studied the subordination of the Poisson process to the inverse stable subordinator, discussing the relation with fractional Poisson processes.
+Another type of fractional Poisson process was developed in \citet{fed} where a space-fractionality is considered.
+Physical applications of the fractional Poisson processes are discussed, for example, in \citet{Laskin1}, where a new family of quantum coherent states has been studied.

 By solving equation \eqref{aao}, we obtain that

 The inversion of \eqref{intr} is by no means a simple matter and we have been able to obtain an explicit result for $p_0^{\nu_0}$ and $p_1^{\nu_1}$ in terms of generalized Mittag--Leffler functions defined as (see for example \citet{Saxena})